lisawangyilu/QF5214-Group_15-Project/README.md

 ## Introduction

-The purpose of this dashboard is to amalgamate quantitative and qualitative data streams to present a unified analysis platform for investors.
-By correlating financial data with public sentiment, the dashboard aims to identify potential market movements and offer insights beyond traditional financial metrics.

-The tools and databases utilized for this project are as follows:
+The purpose of the dashboard is to provide a nuanced view of the stock market by integrating quantitative financial data with qualitative sentiment analysis.
+This dual-faceted approach allows for a more informed analysis, as it captures the subjective sentiments of individual investors and the objective tone of financial news, both of which can significantly influence market behavior.

+The development of this dashboard harnesses the following tools and data sources:

-- **Quantitative Financial Data Extraction**: The price and volume data are primarily sourced from the Wind API, which provides a comprehensive array of financial data points.
+- **Quantitative Financial Data**: Sourced from the Wind API, which offers extensive financial data for market analysis.

-- **Sentiment Analysis**: For the qualitative aspect, a Python-based web scraping program is employed to harvest commentary from two prominent investment forums, Guba and Snowball.
-Due to computational resource constraints, the focus is limited to the constituent stocks of the CSI 300 index.

-- **Language Model for Sentiment Judgement**: Baidu's LLM (Large Language Model) is used for sentiment analysis, providing the necessary API for sentiment judgement.
-Despite the API's slower performance, it was selected for its no-cost advantage.

-- **Data Processing (ETL)**: Python is utilized for the Extract, Transform, Load (ETL) process, ensuring that the data is adequately prepared for analysis.
+- **Qualitative Sentiment Data**:
+  - **Investor Sentiment**: Gained through Python-based web scraping of investor comments from the Guba and Snowball forums, focusing on the CSI 300 index stocks.
+  - **Fund Sentiment**: Captures broader market sentiment by including commentary from the top 100 funds in China, reflecting macro investor sentiment.
+  - **News Sentiment**: Collected from financial news publications to incorporate objective sentiment influences on the market.

+- **Sentiment Analysis Model**: Utilizes Baidu's Large Language Model (LLM) API for sentiment judgement, chosen for its accessibility and cost-effectiveness despite slower processing times.

+- **Data Processing and ETL**: Carried out with Python to ensure efficient data extraction, transformation, and loading into the system.

-- **Database Management**: The project leverages cloud-based SQL databases, allowing for efficient data storage, retrieval, and collaborative work among the team members.
+- **Database and Cloud Integration**: Managed via cloud-based SQL databases to facilitate data handling and collaboration.

-- **Visualization Dashboard**: Power BI is the chosen tool for developing the final dashboard due to its robust data visualization capabilities and interactive user interface.
+- **Visualization and Dashboard Interface**: Constructed with Power BI for its dynamic data visualization capabilities, enhancing the interactive experience for users.

 ## Problem Statement
-In the fast-paced world of stock trading, investors require real-time data that not only reflects the market trends in terms of prices and volumes but also captures the market sentiment, which often precedes market movements.
-The dashboard addresses this need by integrating financial data with sentiment analysis, offering a comprehensive view that supports strategic investment decisions.
+The modern stock market demands a sophisticated analysis tool that considers both the numerical trends and the psychological climate of the investing community.
+This dashboard is designed to meet that demand by merging real-time financial data with sentiment analysis, providing a comprehensive tool that anticipates market dynamics and informs investment strategies.

 ## Dataset Description
-The financial dataset comprises key metrics of the CSI 300 index stocks, derived from the Wind API.
-For sentiment analysis, public discussions related to these stocks are extracted from Guba and Snowball forums, which are then processed using Baidu's LLM to gauge the market sentiment.
+The financial dataset is composed of detailed metrics for the CSI 300 index stocks, courtesy of the Wind API.
+In parallel, the sentiment dataset is built by extracting and analyzing public discussions and financial news pertaining to these stocks and the top 100 funds in China.
+The sentiment data provides insights into the subjective outlook of individual investors and the objective influence of the news media on market trends.

 ## System Architecture
 (To be expanded upon further discussion and technical specifics provided.)